FreeRTOS/iot-reference-stm32u5/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve FreeRTOS STM32U5 IoT Reference.
+Please use this
-This should only be used for confirmed bugs.
+       for confirmed bugs only.
 If you suspect something it is best to first discuss it on the FreeRTOS forums linked below.
 title: "[BUG]"
 labels: bug
 assignees: ''